-SABUDANA is actually a form of tapioca, also known as cassava root.
+SABUDANA is the starch extracted from Sago or tapioca plant.
 This plant is very common across India, Southeast Asian countries, South America, Portugal, Spain, and West Indies.
 Sabudana refers to the starch that is extracted from tapioca roots, which is then processed to form spherical pearls that may vary in size.
 The pearls are produced by passing the moist starch through a sieve under pressure, and then dried.

 According to experts, tapioca is not rich in nutrients, even though various cultures consume it as a staple in their regular diet.
 It is a good source of carbohydrates, and probably is the reason why it is included as part of fasting foods.
 Due to its high starch content, tapioca is commonly used as a thickening agent too while making stews, soups, etc.(Source: Google)

 This dish is a kind of pulao/pilaf made with Tapioca Pearls.
 It is a very simple dish with no spice mixes as it is mainly consumed during fasting days.
 It makes a filling and delicious breakfast item that can be made in jiffy if we have soaked Sabudana .

 The crunch of roasted peanuts and lightly fried potatoes flavored with green chilies(used as preferred) makes this humble dish heavenly suited for all age groups since it is low in oil and spices.